charlehsin/charlehsin.github.io/_posts/2021-11-18-use-correct-cert-for-tls-in-net5.md

     at app.TcpOperations.MyTcpServer.ProcessClientAsync() in D:\Codes\net5-crypto-tutorial\app\TcpOperations\MyTcpServer.cs:line 207
 {% endhighlight %}

-Furthermore, since the TLS certificate is issued by our self-signed certificate, we need to use our custom certificate validation logic.
+**Watch out!** Since the TLS certificate is issued by our self-signed certificate, we need to use our custom certificate validation logic.
 Check ValidateServerCertificate method at [MyTcpClient class](https://github.com/charlehsin/net5-crypto-tutorial/blob/main/app/TcpOperations/MyTcpClient.cs) for tutorial sample.
+{: .notice--info}